Not many people know about this story, and I’m sure the person I’ll be talking about here doesn’t even remember that day. Sure thing, he won’t care.

 I had no respect for the status quo nor the Christmas party.

-Since putting my trainers on again, I’ve worked remotely from London, Bloody Bromley, Brighton, Seville, Cadiz, Jerez de la Frontera, Madrid, Valencia, Ontinyent, Cullera, Brussels, Rome, pretty much everywhere in Scotland in a camper van, Florence and Renaio in Tuscany, Bisaccia, Squillace and Spezzano della Sila in Southern Italy, Bloody Milan (I dislike Milan at least as much as I dislike Bloody Bromley), Turin, Zurich, Stockholm, São Paulo, Ilhabela and San Francisco.
+All I know is that since putting my trainers back on again, in a way or another and not without sacrifice, I somehow managed to pay my bills and – at the same time – travel to Brighton, Cardiff, Bristol, Birmingham, Seville, Cadiz, Jerez de la Frontera, Madrid, Valencia, Ontinyent, Cullera, Cyprus, Brussels, London, Rome, Perugia, pretty much everywhere in Scotland in a camper van, Florence and Renaio in Tuscany, Bisaccia, Squillace, Naples, Salerno, Messina, Caserta, Pietragrande and Spezzano della Sila in Southern Italy, Milan, Turin, Zurich, Stockholm, São Paulo, Ilhabela and San Francisco.

-Boss, we’ve never had the chance to speak again since then, and I perfectly know that you don’t like this story and don’t like me anymore either.
+Boss, we’ve never had the chance to speak again since then, and I perfectly know that you don’t like this story and don’t like me either anymore.
 I can picture you now.
-You boringly sit at your desk covered in Maltesers, wearing a suit that does not match your trousers, you’ve had about 19 coffees since this morning and you don’t know what the hell to buy Sam for her birthday.
-You’re still making great money thanks to the stuff I translated for you, but you hate that I labelled the company a blue-carpeted office with windows sealed with cement, you hate that I called you a bastard.
+You boringly sit at your desk covered in Maltesers, wearing a suit that does not match your trousers, you’ve had about 19 coffees since this morning and you don’t know what the hell buy Sam for her birthday.
+You’re still making great money thanks to the stuff I translated for you, but you hate that I labelled the company a blue-carpeted office with windows sealed with cement and, even though you know that this is nothing but the truth, you hate that I’m calling you a bastard.

 But you know what, Boss?